jsiek/deduce/FunctionalProgramming.md

 The output is `12`.

-A λ expression may only appear in a context where Deduce knows what it's type should be.
-The following produces an error because the following `define` does not include a type annotation.
+A function term may omit the type annotations for the parameters, but only in a context where Deduce knows what the function's type should be.
+The following produces an error because the following `define` does not include a type annotation and neither does the function term.

 <!-- {.deduce #bad_area} -->
 ```